pradeepitm12/internal-http/README.md

     ```

 - **POST : /deposit**
-  - this endpoint helps you to deposite amount to an account
+  - this endpoint helps you to deposit amount to an account
   - with response of account id and balance

     ```azure